 Once people began developing apps and rooting their devices, the game changed.
-Certain devices, such as the original Motorola Droid, were quite easily rooted, and developers began instituting what has become known as custom ROMs.
+Certain devices, such as the original Motorola Droid, were quite easily embedded, and developers began instituting what has become known as custom ROMs.
 ROMs are user-created, device-specific, ready-made custom user interfaces for Android devices.
-CyanogenMod was, and still is, one of the most popular ROMs available.
+CyanogenMod was, and still is, one of the most popular ROMs.
 (The ROM series is named after its creator’s forum handle).
 With the onset of these highly customizable interfaces, the iPhone’s “they all look the same” interface lost a large piece of the smartphone market share.

 READ MORE :